decred/dcrdocs/docs/faq/proof-of-stake/general.md

 If you replace the red or blue option with a yes or no option, you have a voting system that can count votes over time.
 By using the PoS voting system anyone who holds DCR can vote on issues set in an agenda.

-This voting system can be used for any issue.
-For Decred the most prominent use will be to vote on hardforks.
+This voting system can be used for any governance issue.
+For Decred, the most prominent use will be to vote on hardforks, which are technical changes to the way the currency works.
+Some examples:
+- Increase the maximum block size.
+- Change the algorithm PoS uses to determine the ticket price.
+- Vote on major new features for the currency (e.g. lighning network, enhanced privacy).
+- Change the PoW algorithm.
+- Pretty much anything the comunity decides would be in the best interest of the currency.

 Currently, a platform for the community to submit and advocate a voting agenda is in development.

 ---

-#### **9. What is hardfork voting?**
+#### **10. What is hardfork voting?**

 Like any other cryptocurrency Decred might need to hardfork at some point.